 If we are successful, then the plantlets will be ready to send to you in about a year or a bit less, so if you send us a plant in July or August, we can send plantlets back in March or April.
 Plantlets are similar to seedlings in size and behavior, and will take a season to grow large enough to sell.

-Shipping is by Federal Express, and plantlets can be shipped anywhere in the world without a problem as they are sterile and have no pests, disease, or potential for contamination.
+Shipping is by UPS, and plantlets can be shipped to most countries as they are sterile and have no pests, disease, or potential for contamination.

-If you prefer to receive plants that have been transferred to pots and grown in a greenhouse for several months, we can provide them "ready to plant" for an additional $3.00 each.
+If you prefer to receive plants that have been transferred to pots and grown in a greenhouse for several months, we can provide them "ready to plant" for an additional $10.00 each.
 You can do some as plantlets and some potted.
-Shipping costs are a bit higher for potted plants.
+Shipping costs are much higher for potted plants.

 Gemination is in the development stages.
 I have started Gemination simply because I have some excellent daylilies that I have produced, but they propagate too slowly in our climate.
 In order to have any available for sale, it takes 5 to 7 years.
 With tissue culture it is possible to reproduce many from one in a year or so.